 What About Dieting?

-No matter how you strengthen your TVA muscles and increase their size, your Adonis belt won’t be visible if you’re covered in too much fat.
+No matter how you strengthen your TVA muscle group and increase their size, your lower muscles won’t be visible if you’re covered in too much fat.
 You need to control you diet.

 Therefore, in conjunction with the above workouts, proper dieting should help in achieving the tapered shape faster.